-Climate sensitivity is then defined mathematically as the derivative of an appropriate functional or other function of the systems state with respect to the bifurcation parameter.
+Climate sensitivity is then defined mathematically as the derivative of an appropriate functional or other function of the system's state with respect to the bifurcation parameter.
 This definition is illustrated by using numerical results for a model of the El Niño-Southern Oscillation.
+The concept of a hierarchy of models is the thread that runs across this chapter, and the robustness of elementary bifurcations across such a hierarchy is emphasized.